Scille/autobahn-sync/examples/flask/README.rst

 is kind of buggy and should not be used (yeah, that sucks...)

-or "production mode" with gunicorn:
+or "production mode" with Gunicorn running the app on 4 concurrent workers:

 .. code-block:: sh
     $ ./runserver.sh